Alice Hutchings

 My most recent publications include:

-I am an Associate Professor in the Security Group at the Computer Laboratory, University of Cambridge, and a Fellow of King's College.
+I am Professor of Emergent Harms in the Security Group at the Computer Laboratory, University of Cambridge, and a Fellow of King's College.
 I am also Director of the Cambridge Cybercrime Centre, an interdisciplinary initiative combining expertise from computer science, criminology, and law.
 We take a data-driven approach to improve our understanding of criminal activity and develop robust identifiers and evidence of criminal behaviour.
 An important goal of the project is to provide data to other academics and therefore improve the quantity and quality of cybercrime research.

 Prior to taking up a lectureship I was a researcher at the Computer Laboratory from January 2014 to October 2018, and a College Research Associate at St John's College, Cambridge, from 2017 to 2018.
 Before moving to Cambridge I was a Senior Research Analyst at the Australian Institute of Criminology from 2011 to 2013.
+Before entering academia I had a varied research career in local government, parliament, law, and private investigation (intellectual property).
+I first began researching cybercrime in the late 1990s, while working in industry (mainly relating to domain name misuse and software counterfeiting).

 Diversity is important to me.
 I helped set up the department's LGBTQ+@CL network.
 I also made a list to highlight some academic researchers who do excellent cybercrime research but who I think are under-appreciated.
-This is not a list of women, it's a list that only has women on it.
+This is not a list of women, it's a list that only has women and non-binary academic researchers on it.
 Just like some citation lists, editor lists, program committee membership lists, and conference agendas are not lists of (but only include) men.

 Research interests